 Cooking has a sanitizing role because it eliminates bacteria from food.

-Finally, we are not all the same when it comes to digesting raw fruits and vegetables, and cooking them can help make their fiber easier to digest.
+Finally, we are not all equal when it comes to digesting raw fruits and vegetables, and cooking them can make their fibers easier to digest.

-Limiting the consumption of ultra-processed products with low nutritional value is one of the benefits of favoring living foods.
+Limiting consumption of ultra-processed, low-nutrient products is one of the benefits of favoring living foods.

-Another recommendation is to reduce white sugar consumption and favor alternatives such as honey.
+Another recommendation is to reduce white sugar consumption and favor alternatives like honey.

-In conclusion, take care to balance your diet to avoid deficiencies and meet public health recommendations.
-Adopt a diverse diet by including “living foods” on your plate.
+In conclusion, make sure to balance your diet to avoid deficiencies and to meet public health recommendations.
+Adopt a diversified diet by including “living foods” on your plate.